bevacqua/cube/README.md

 # cube

-> Play with a cube and shoot cubes to other cubes.
+> Play with a cube and shoot cubes at other cubes.
 The boss is a cube.
+Powerups are also cubes.

 Epileptics beware.